neroroxxx/RoxMux/README.md

 RoxMux is a Collection of Multiplexer Controllers for some commonly used multiplexer chips.
 Compatible with Teensy and most Arduino boards.

+You can instal RoxMux from the Arduino Library Manager!

 ## Support RoxMux Development
 To support RoxMux Development you can can buy products from the BMC Shop @ [BadassMIDI.com](http://www.badassmidi.com)